Monotone Projection Lower Bounds from Extended Formulation Lower Bounds: Subsequent developments

 \begin{corollary} Over any totally ordered semi-ring, any monotone formula computing $\Clow^q_n$ has size at least $2^{\Omega(n)}$ and any monotone circuit computing $\Clow^q_n$ has size at least $2^{\Omega(\sqrt{n})}$.
 Any monotone formula computing $\Sat^q_n$ or $\Clique_n$ has size at least $2^{\Omega(\sqrt{n})}$ and any monotone circuit computing these polynomials has size at least $2^{\Omega(n^{1/4})}$. \end{corollary}

 For the clow and satisfiability polynomials, we believe this result to be new.
-For the clique polynomials, this provides a new proof of (a slightly weaker version of) the exponential monotone circuit lower bound due to Schnorr \cite{schnorr}.\footnote{Schnorr showed a $\binom{n}{k}-1$ lower bound on the monotone circuit size of the the $k$-th clique polynomial $\Clique^k_n$, the sum over all cliques of size $k$, rather than all cliques.
+For the clique polynomials, this provides a new proof of a weaker version of the exponential monotone circuit lower bound due to Schnorr~\cite{schnorr}.\footnote{Schnorr showed a $\binom{n}{k}-1$ lower bound on the monotone circuit size of the the $k$-th clique polynomial $\Clique^k_n$, the sum over all cliques of size $k$, rather than all cliques.
 For $k=n/2$, this lower bound is asymptotically equal to $2^n / \sqrt{\pi n/2}$.
-The $k$-th clique polynomial $\Clique_n^k$ is the degree $k$ homogeneous component of the clique polynomial $\Clique_n$; by homogenization (implicit in Strassen's work, explicit in Valiant \cite[Lemma~2]{valiantNeg}), any monotone circuit of size $s$ for $\Clique_n$ can be converted into a monotone circuit of size $s(n/2+1)^2$ computing $\Clique^{n/2}_n$.
+The $k$-th clique polynomial $\Clique_n^k$ is the degree $k$ homogeneous component of the clique polynomial $\Clique_n$; by homogenization (implicit in Strassen's work, explicit in Valiant~\cite[Lemma~2]{valiantNeg}), any monotone circuit of size $s$ for $\Clique_n$ can be converted into a monotone circuit of size $s(n/2+1)^2$ computing $\Clique^{n/2}_n$.
 Thus Schnorr's result implies a lower bound of $\Omega(2^n/n^{5/2})$ on the monotone circuit complexity of $\Clique_n$. }

-\textbf{Acknowledgment.} We would like to thank Stasys Jukna for the question that motivated this paper \cite{juknaQ}, and \url{cstheory.stackexchange.com} for providing a forum for the question.
-We also thank Stasys for comments on a draft, pointing out the paper by Schnorr \cite{schnorr}, and interesting discussions leading to Questions~\ref{open:count} and \ref{open:path}.
-We thank Leslie Valiant for an interesting conversation that led to Question~\ref{open:poscomplete}.
-We thank Ketan Mulmuley and Youming Qiao for collaborating on \cite{GMQ}, which is why the author had Newton polytopes on the mind.
-We thank an anonymous reviewer for pointing out the monotone universality of the permanent and therefore the implications for monotone formula and circuit size (Section~\ref{sec:formula} and Corollary~\ref{cor:MS}).
-The author was supported during this work by an Omidyar Fellowship from the Santa Fe Institute.
+\textbf{Acknowledgment.} We would like to thank Stasys Jukna for the question that motivated this paper~\cite{juknaQ}, and \url{cstheory.stackexchange.com} for providing a forum for the question.
+We also thank Stasys for comments on a draft, pointing out the paper by Schnorr~\cite{schnorr}, and interesting discussions leading to Questions~\ref{open:count} and \ref{open:path}.
+We thank Leslie Valiant for an interesting conversation that led to \expref{Question}{open:poscomplete}.
+We thank Ketan Mulmuley and Youming Qiao for collaborating on~\cite{GMQ}, which is why the author had Newton polytopes on the mind.
+We thank an anonymous reviewer for pointing out the monotone universality of the permanent and therefore the implications for monotone formula and circuit size (\expref{Section}{sec:formula} and \expref{Corollary}{cor:MS}).
+We thank Laci Babai for detailed comments on the journal submission.